 "Hello, Mrs. MacFarland," Brian greeted her.
-She returned the greeting with genuine sparkle.
+She returned his greeting with genuine sparkle.

 As we stepped into the elevator together, I smiled, extended my hand and introduced myself.
 She looked up at me and said, "Well, you're awfully pretty.
 Really.
 Very beautiful."
-Caught a little off guard, I thanked her rather clumsily, but couldn’t quite get over how sweet she was to make such a fuss over my looks.
+Caught a little off guard, I thanked her awkwardly, unable to get over the way she made such a fuss over my looks.

 We walked a little further through the facility, then Brian casually commented, "You know that lady in the elevator?"
 I nodded.
-"Legally blind." (ba-doom-ba!)
+"She's legally blind." (ba-doom-ba!)

 I laughed about that one all the way home.
-Perhaps it was my INNER beauty she saw?
+Perhaps it was my inner beauty she saw?
 But the irony wasn’t lost on me either.
 In fact, it stung a little.
 Because for most of my life I’ve been carrying around a pretty heavy ugly complex.
-I inherited this complex from my mother, who was strikingly beautiful, but also felt she was a bit lacking in the looks department.
-So it's been in my family for years.
+I inherited this complex from my mother, who was strikingly beautiful, but also felt she got the short end of the stick when it came to looks.

 In the last six months, two things have made a difference for me.
 Not changed the way I look.
 But changed the way I feel about how I look.